B-Status in Theology: 2026

 Admission requirements

-A student must provide his/her academic record of the B-degree already achieved and must have passed the 3rd year of the B-degree with a minimum of 60% (average).
-It is important to note that a student should have access to good internet to be able to do the B-Status.
-A student must also have access to a computer.
-Furthermore, the student is responsible to find the necessary prescribed textbooks.
+A student must provide his/her academic record of the B-degree already achieved, and must have passed the 3rd year of the B-degree with a minimum of 60% (average).
+It is important to note that a student should have access to good internet and a computer to be able to do the B-Status.

 Duration